Text size

-The arrival of winter in Western Australia signifies the beginning of an epic migration, as the world’s largest population of humpback whales leave Antarctica and begin the long journey to warm waters for calving.
+The arrival of winter in Western Australia signifies the beginning of an epic migration, as around 40,000 humpback whales leave Antarctica and begin their long journey to warm waters for calving.

-Whilst the South West holds the record for Australia’s longest whale-watching season, there are plenty of opportunities to get a glimpse of these majestic creatures no matter where in WA you are – even if you're a beginner.
+With WA having the longest whale-watching season in Australia, there are plenty of opportunities to get a glimpse of these majestic creatures no matter where you are in the state – even if you're a beginner.

 RELATED: Meet the orcas of Bremer Bay »